-(a) A motion to intervene and the required supporting documents must be submitted to the clerk in conventional form and must be served in conventional form on each party.
-With the exception of a reply brief in support of the motion to intervene, further materials may not be filed unless and until leave to intervene is granted.

-- (b) Anyone moving to intervene must: - (1) comply with L.R.
+- (a) A motion to intervene and the required supporting documents must be submitted to the clerk in conventional form and must be served in conventional form on each party.
+With the exception of a reply brief in support of the motion to intervene, further materials may not be filed unless and until leave to intervene is granted. - (b) Anyone moving to intervene must: - (1) comply with L.R.
 7.1(c) and (d); - (2) state whether leave is sought under Fed.
 R. Civ.
 P. 24(a) or (b) and the grounds for intervention; and - (3) submit to the clerk and serve on the parties all of the following at one time: - (A) the motion and separate brief in support; - (B) the proposed pleading; - (C) if the proposed intervenor is a corporation, a disclosure statement as provided by Fed.
 R. Civ.
 P. 7.1(a); and - (D) if counsel is not a member of the bar of this court, a complete application for leave to appear pro hac vice under L.R.
-83.1(d), excepting only the fee. - (c) If leave to intervene is granted, the intervenor must: - (1) file electronically; and - (2) immediately pay any pro hac vice fees.
+83.1(d), excepting only the fee. - (c) After leave to intervene is granted, the intervenor must file electronically.